Colorado Sales Tax & Audit Guide

 Once the auditor is confident all sales are accounted for, they will:

-If a business buys an item online without paying sales tax, the business may still be obligated to remit use tax to Colorado.
-Believing otherwise often leads to shocking results for the unsuspecting taxpayer during an audit.
+Note: If a business buys an item online without paying sales tax, the business may still be obligated to remit use tax to Colorado.

 After the Audit – Understand and Defend Your Businesses Rights